harmless-tech/Simple-Script-Prototype/README.md

 - Remove the use of asserts for production code.
 - Allow for low level libs.
 - Compiler/Runtime arguments.

+### Notes
+- Maybe the compiler should format the code into a multiline String before processing.
+- May need to reduce milestone 3, compiler is needing to be more complex than expected.
+- Maybe remove scopes within methods for this milestone.
+- Maybe turn the necessary spaces into a reserved char to make processing easier.
+- Is removing the unncessary spaces going to help down the line?

 ### Running the code
 ##### Idea